chosenobih/hamrlinc_docs/docs/Tutorial.md

 ```
 docker run --rm -v $(pwd):/working-dir -w /working-dir chosenobih/hamrlinc:v0.3 -o hamrlinc_test -c /demo/PRJNA478205.csv -g Arabidopsis_thaliana.TAIR10.dna.toplevel.fa -i Arabidopsis_thaliana.TAIR10.57.gff3 -l 50 -s 135000000 -n 8 -k
 ```
+## Some Notes on Software Behaviors and Terminal Output
+Please understand that this analysis is time-consuming in its nature, where the time limiting factors are the individual packages used themselves, like STAR, samtools, or GATK.
+While we have enabled parallel processing and multicore where possible, in general, the entire run should still take well over an hour, and over 10 hours for extreme cases.
+Due to this, we have included several features
+* Every run will automatically create a new log file in your working directory
+* If you ran into an error and the program exited, the next run will resume from the last saved checkpoint.

+HAMRLINC can be clearly divided into 3 phases.
+### Phase 1: FASTQ Preparation
+HAMRLINC will acquire or locate the fastq file.
+In the case of SRR accession code, we use SRA-toolkit's fasterq-dump function.
+Then, HAMRLINC trims each fastq with automatic adaptor detection with trim-galore, a wrapper around cutadapt.
+Finally, HAMRLINC performs fastqc for quality check.
+Files generated in this process are found in /datasets/trimmed and /datasets/fastqc.
+The trimmed fastq files will be used for alignment next.

+### Phase 2:

 ## Output Interpretation